BatoolKazmi/FilmCentral/assn3-build/README.md

   - [x] Make sure that the completed list entries api has movies detail in there: "so that when you click movie details you can actually see the movies in there"

+  - [ ] To Watch List
+    - [ ] Make User being able to edit Notes for the movie
+    - [ ] Make a comment at the top that it is ordered by priority

+  - [ ] To Completed WatchList
+    - [ ] make a comment at the top that it is ordered by rating
+    - [ ] Make Times Watched Decrease
+    - [ ] Remove from completed list & add back toWatchlist

+  - [ ] When movie (MOVIES FROM HOME PAGE) is in towatchlist or completed watch list then you cannot add it to any list

 - [ ] Make it look Pretty (css) -- try to use good UX practice

 ## Extra stuff to do:
 - [ ] Create more filters:
   - [ ] Production company filter
+    - [ ] Make the company also appear in Movie Details

+  - [ ] Filter To Watch List (same as home page mabye -- searching & stuff)
+  - [ ] Filter Completed Watch List (same as home page mabye -- searching & stuff)

 ## Remember
  1. 3430_users (userId, username, email, password, api_key, 	api_date), 2.
 3430_toWatchList (watchListId, userId, movieid, priority, notes), 3.
 3430_completedWatchList (completedId, userId, movieid, rating, notes, date_initially_watched, date_last_watched, times_watched), 4.
 3430_movies (id, title, tagline, overview, 	original_language, poster, runtime, vote_average, vote_count, 	budget, revenue, homepage, release_date)